g-vansh/g-vansh.github.io/_pages/cv.md

 Honors & Media Coverage
 ======
+* Distinction in Social Science research, with Magna Cum Laude honors at Cornell University.
 * Recognised as one of [India’s Top 10 Business Consultants](https://www.ceoinsightsindia.com/magazines/leaders-in-business-consultants-june-2022/#page=42) by CEOInsights Magazine India for my work with Ascenta Consulting.
-* Distinction in Social Science research, with Magna Cum Laude honors at Cornell University.
+* Research covered in the [NBER Bulletin on Entrepreneurship](https://www.nber.org/be/20241/open-source-software-creators-its-not-just-about-money).
+* Research covered in the [Harvard Business School Working Knowledge Newsletter](https://hbswk.hbs.edu/item/intrinsic-joy-sparks-ideas-better-than-cash).
 * Dean’s List for all my semesters at Cornell University.